Matthew Sheldon

-Matthew Sheldon (born August 23, 1992) is an American professional soccer player and YouTuber who plays as a right-back for USL Championship side Detroit City FC.
+Matthew Sheldon (born August 23, 1992) is an American former professional soccer player who primarily played as a right-back.

 Early life

 Sheldon was born on August 23, 1992, in Bellevue, Washington, United States.
 He grew up in Portland, Oregon, and was one of three children in his family.
 Sheldon played recreational soccer until 5th grade, when he joined his first club team.
 He also played basketball, baseball and American football.

 Sheldon attended Lincoln High School in Portland, Oregon.
 Alongside high school soccer, he played for Westside Metros Remix FC.

 College career

 During his senior year, Sheldon received athletic scholarships from both UC Davis and Oregon State, as well as a roster spot from Gonzaga.
 He committed to play for UC Davis.

 Sheldon played college soccer at UC Davis between 2011 and 2014.
 He spent time in the Premier Development League with San Jose Earthquakes U23 in 2014, Ventura County Fusion in 2015, and briefly with Orange County Blues U-23 in 2016, before moving to Germany with sixth-tier side SG Kinzenbach.